Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 4. **Permutation Tests**: Randomizing the relationship between spectra and labels to establish the statistical significance of model performance.

+5. **Temporal Validation**: For continuous monitoring applications, models are validated on future time periods to ensure they maintain performance despite potential drift or changing conditions.

+6. **Multi-Site Validation**: Testing models across different geographic locations or facility types to assess generalizability across varying water compositions and operational conditions.

+7. **Stress Testing**: Evaluating model performance under challenging scenarios such as sensor drift, equipment malfunctions, or extreme environmental conditions to ensure robustness in real-world deployments.

-The selection of appropriate classification or regression models, along with proper validation strategies, is crucial for developing reliable SERS-ML systems for practical applications in disease diagnostics and environmental monitoring.
+The selection of appropriate classification or regression models, along with proper validation strategies, is crucial for developing reliable SERS-ML systems for practical applications in disease diagnostics and environmental monitoring, particularly for continuous operation in wastewater systems.

 ### 3.4 Deep Learning Applications